On this page

 Who has an SMSF?

-According to the latest ATO statistics, 53% of SMSF members are men, while women make up 47%.
+According to the latest ATO statistics, 53% of SMSF members are men, while women make up 47%, a breakdown that has been steady for several years.

-Not surprisingly, most members are aged over 55.
+Not surprisingly, two thirds of members are aged over 55.
 Not only have older members had time to build up a big enough balance to make an SMSF cost effective, but retirees are likely to have more time on their hands to manage their investments and fund administration.
-However, the appeal of SMSFs appears to begin to kick in around the age of 35 in both men and women, with one quarter of all members now aged under 50.
+However, the appeal of SMSFs appears to kick in around the age of 35 in both men and women, with 22% of all members now aged under 50.

 And contrary to popular belief, SMSFs are not limited to the super-wealthy.
-While the average taxable income of all members was $117,000, just over 40% of SMSF members declared an income of under $40,000.
-Of course, it’s highly likely that many of those declaring income of under $40,000 are either salary sacrificing into their SMSF or married to a higher income earner who is also a trustee of their fund.
-It also doesn’t distinguish between members pre- and post-retirement; as at June 2018, 39% of members were in retirement phase.
+Most (51%) SMSF members declared an income of under $60,000.
+Of course, it’s highly likely that many of those declaring income of under $60,000 are either salary sacrificing into their SMSF or married to a higher income earner who is also a trustee of their fund.
+It also doesn’t distinguish between members pre- and post-retirement; as at June 2021, 32% of funds were fully in retirement phase, 52% were fully in accumulation phase and the remaining 16% had members in both retirement and accumulation phases.

-What is apparent though is that SMSFs appear to benefit those with higher balances, with just under 16% of funds holding less than $200,000.
-This also reflects the maturing of the SMSF sector, as four years earlier almost 21% of funds had less than $200,000 in assets.
-(SMSFs can have up to four members and most have at least two people in the fund.)
+What is apparent though is that SMSFs appear to benefit those with higher balances, with a smaller proportion of funds (13%) holding less than $200,000.
+This also reflects the maturing of the SMSF sector, as four years earlier 18% of funds had less than $200,000 in assets.
+(SMSFs can have up to six members and most have at least two people in the fund.)

 What are the costs of running an SMSF?